typst/packages/packages/preview/t4t/0.2.0/README.md

 	// (a:(one:1, two:4, three:3))
 	```
-- `#get.args( args, prefix: "" )`: Creats a function to extract values from an argument sink `args`.
+- `#get.args( args, prefix: "" )`: Creates a function to extract values from an argument sink `args`.

 	The resulting function takes any number of positional and named arguments and creates a dictionary with values from `args.named()`.
-Positional arguments are present in the result, if they are present in `args.named()`.
+Positional arguments are present in the result if they are present in `args.named()`.
 Named arguments are always present, either with their value from `args.named()` or with the provided value.

 	A `prefix` can be specified, to extract only specific arguments.
 The resulting dictionary will have all keys with the prefix removed, though.